misheska/misheska.github.com/source/_posts/2013-02-24-using-rbenv-to-manage-multiple-versions-of-ruby.markdown

 Command Line Tools.
 {% img center /images/xcodecommandline.png 'Xcode Command Line Tools' %}

-Next, you'll need to install the Homebrew package manager to all the dependencies needed to compile Ruby from source.
-While you could do this all by hand, using a package manager is a better idea, as package managers know how to uninstall what they install.
+Next, you'll need to install the Homebrew package manager to get all the dependencies needed to compile Ruby from source.
+While you could manage these dependencies by hand, using a package manager is a better idea, as package managers know how to uninstall what they install.

 Run the following command to install Homebrew: